 Interdisciplinary teams are created for each research project, bringing together the skills, experiences and perspectives specific to the research puzzle under investigation.
 The team is built according to the project's needs, blending RCMG core staff and relevant academic colleagues, practitioners, external specialists and postgraduate students, from the UK and internationally.

-Suzanne MacLeod (Professor of Museum Studies) has worked with RCMG on a number of key projects since 2013.
+Suzanne MacLeod (Professor of Museum Studies) has worked with RCMG on a number of key projects since 2013 and plays a leading role in shaping the Centre’s research agenda and priorities.
 Her research explores contemporary museum design, with a particular focus on design methodologies and the acknowledgement of the potential of design in creating inclusive environments which foster relationships, equality, and enable full lives.

-Sarah Plumb (Research Associate) joined RCMG in 2016 as a maternity cover and joined as a core member of staff in 2017.
+Sarah Plumb (Senior Research Associate) joined RCMG in 2016 and became a Senior Research Associate in 2019.
 Her research is particularly interested in participants' experiences of socially engaged practice and the arising ethical implications of collaborations between museums and communities.

 Cesare Cuzzola (Research Associate) started collaborating with RCMG in 2018 and joined as a staff member in 2019.
 His personal research focuses on the role of collections in socially engaged practice, exploring how material culture is used and interpreted in museum projects that tackle contemporary social issues.